ytorres1/INST326-groupblue/README.md

   -

 **Files and purpose**
-- .DS_Store:
-- guest:
-- guest1.csv
-- guest2.csv
-- guest3.csv
-- magicmethods and argparse.py:
-- party:
-- party_file1.txt
-- party_file2.txt
-- party_file3.txt
-- party_planning.py:
+- guest1.csv: file containing guest information for first sample part
+- guest2.csv: file containing guest information for second sample paryty
+- party_file1.txt: first sample file containing party and guest information
+- party_file2.txt: second sample file containing party and guest information
+- party_planning.py: file containing the program and all code used to perform the necessary techniques for party planning for the user.

 **How to run our program from the command line**
 - In the terminal, type in `python3` (on macOS) or `python` (on Windows) followed by a space and the name of the program which is `party_planning.py`.
 The program takes in a text file as the comamand-line argument.
 There are two text files provided `party_file1.txt` and `party_file2.txt`